ViktorDojcinovski/DemoBouncingBalls/README.md

 ## Installation

-For running in development mode first navigate to root folder and run npm install.
+For running in development mode first navigate to root folder and run npm install or yarn add.
 Then run

 ```bash
 yarn dev